icons8/lunacy-docs/docs/styling_new.md

 **Create color variable.** This button opens the color variable editing mode.

 **Preset colors.** To speed up your work with colors, you can save them here and select them directly from this panel later.
-There are two types of preset colors:
+There are two types of preset colors:<br>
-    - **Global** colors appear in the color picker in all documents.
+- **Global** colors appear in the color picker in all documents.<br>
 - **Document** colors are available in the current document only.

 **Global and document presets.** To switch between global and document colors, open the dropdown menu.
 To delete a color preset, right-click over it, then select **Remove**.